top of page

 • Jun 2

-• 2 min read
+• 3 min read

 Let’s be real—booze has long been the unofficial +1 at weddings, especially in my Irish homeland.
 But guess what?
-You absolutely CAN have an unforgettable, love-soaked, dancefloor-filling celebration without the champagne tower or regretful espresso martinis.
+You absolutely CAN have an unforgettable, love-soaked, dance floor-filling celebration without the champagne tower or regretful espresso martinis.
+Here's how to plan a sober wedding that still slaps (hard).

 Whether you or your guests don’t drink for personal, cultural, or health reasons, a sober wedding isn’t a vibe killer—it’s a chance to get creative as hell.
+Maybe you're California sober and you'd like to have a 420-friendly wedding instead?

-🧠 Rethink Your Venue
+Re-think Your Venue

-Here's how to plan a sober wedding, that still slaps (hard).
 Sober weddings open up a world of venue possibilities beyond the classic winery or bar-adjacent function room.
+Consider these options:

 • Botanic gardens at golden hour